Ten Reasons Why It's OK Your Child Wets the Bed (Really!)

 Here are 10 reasons why it's OK your child wets the bed.1.
 You're not alone.

-Five to seven million kids age 6 and over in the United States still sometimes wet the bed, according to the National Kidney Foundation.
+7 million kids age 3 and up in the United States still sometimes wet the bed, according to the National Kidney Foundation.
 Knowing your child is not the only child wetting his bed at night is bound to make you feel a little bit better.
 And it also makes your child feel better.
 Experts say talking to your child and making him realize he's not alone when it comes to nighttime wetting is a great way to boost self-esteem.2.
 Most kids stop wetting on their own.

 According to the American Academy of Pediatrics (AAP), the main reasons children wet the bed at night include having a bladder that has not developed enough to hold urine for a full night, and not yet being able to realize that the bladder is full so they can wake up and use the toilet.
 That said, a child's nighttime wetting often stops as her body grows and matures.
 The AAP reports that by the teen years, most kids will have stopped nighttime wetting, and only one in 100 adults experiences nighttime wetting.3.
 There are effective ways to manage nighttime wetting.

-Until your child outgrows nighttime wetting, there are effective ways to manage it.
+Until your child outgrows nighttime wetting, there are effective ways to manage it, such as talking openly to ease their fears, establishing a bedtime routine and creating a comfortable atmosphere to get a good night’s sleep.
 You also may want to avoid giving your child caffeinated drinks, as caffeine can be a bladder irritant.
 Using absorbent underpants such as GoodNites® NightTime Underwear is another way to help a child stay dry at night.

 Different management techniques work for different kids and their families.
 What may work for one child may not be right for yours.
 Keep trying different solutions until you and your child find one that works.4.
 It runs in the family.